Wangtk311/Wangtk311/README.md

 ✍ I am centering on backend and frontend development, in the past mainly backend, but now I'm interested in fancy frontend, too!

+✨ I may want to research network, federated learning, edge intelligence, et cetera in graduate.

 ```java
 public void main()
 {